-The selector is rotated to the Semi position.
+The selector is rotated to the Semi or Auto (Pro only) position.

 The trigger is pressed and the hammer is released.
-The hammer spring drives the hammer forward to strike the firing pin.
+The hammer spring drives the hammer forward unlocking the firing pin.
 The firing pin strikes the cartridge primer, causing detonation.

-2.5 Cycle of Operation - Continued
+2.5 Cycle of Operation- Continued